ben-z-original/omnicrack30k/README.md

 ![image](https://github.com/ben-z-original/omnicrack30k/assets/85626335/7a09d4d1-8dc0-40b1-8a1c-74a6c0e7b9d9)

+## Directory Structure
+After completing all the subsequent steps you will end up with a directory structure for OmniCrack

 ## Download Dataset(s)

 Due to license issues, the dataset can unfortunately not be redistributed as one.
 Thus, they need to be downloaded from the original sources and prepared according to the following recipes.